mautic/user-documentation/docs/builders/email_landing_page.rst

 In case you aren't happy with the Plugin at the moment, you can easily switch back to the legacy Builder (original Mautic Builder).
 You can do so very quickly:

 #.
-Go to Mautic Settings > Click the cogwheel on the right-hand top corner
+Go to Mautic Settings > Click the list settings icon on the right-hand top corner

 #.
 Open the Plugins Directory > click "Plugins" inside the menu